 The Canal Corridor 100 Mile Endurance Run will be held on July 13 & 14, 2019.
 The race will start at Camp Tuscazoar in Dover, OH.
-Runners will run through existing portions of the exceptionally beautiful Zoar Valley Trail and Towpath Trail in the Cuyahoga Valley National Park, Cleveland, Akron, and Canton, Ohio.
-The course is FAST, FLAT, and SCENIC suitable for anyone looking to complete their first 100 miler or a seasoned veteran who is going after the 100 miles PR.
+Runners will run through existing portions of the exceptionally beautiful Zoar Valley Trail and Towpath Trail in Tuscarawas, Stark, and Summit Parks.
+This year the race will be an exact out 50 miles and back 50 miles The course is FAST, FLAT, and SCENIC suitable for anyone looking to complete their first 100 miler or a seasoned veteran who is going after the 100 miles PR.
 Aid stations are staffed by experienced ultra runners in Northeast Ohio who will make sure runners receive proper aid and care.
 Profits from this event will be donated to the Conservancy for the Cuyahoga National Park, Canalway Partners and the Ohio and Erie Canal Coalition, non-profit organizations that oversee and help maintain the trail systems in Northeast Ohio.

 The objective of this project is to provide a successful, enjoyable, safe and profitable race/run to help raise funding and awareness for trail preservation and to promote the Ohio and Eire Canal Corridor.
 It is the goal of this project to continue support for the CVNP Trails Forever Endowment Fund and also help provide funding to develop and enhance the canal corridor experience for visitors.

-The run starts at Camp Tuscazoar in Dover, OH.
+The run starts and will finish at Camp Tuscazoar in Dover, OH.
 At 5am, the runners start running south on the Zoar Valley Trail to the turnaround at Schoenbrunn Village.
-They then run north back through Camp Tuscazoar and continue to the finish at the Leonard Krieger Canalway Center in Cuyahoga Heights.
+They then run north back through Camp Tuscazoar and continue north to Wolf Creek in Barberton.
+At that point runners will turn and run south to finish at Camp Tuscazoar.
 There are aid stations approximately every 5-7 miles apart throughout the course.
 The aid station will be staffed by volunteers and will offer water, sports drink and various food items.
 First Aid will be available throughout the course from local EMS.

 A National Heritage Area